 Approximately half of the TSS cases are related to menstruation whilst the remaining cases are non-menstrual related cases and whilst many people are aware of the increased risk of contracting TSS whilst using tampons, they may not be aware menstrual cups may also pose a risk.

-Some menstrual cup brand claim there is “no risk of toxic shock when using a menstrual cup”, however, it is important to note that there has been a reported case of TSS while using a menstrual cup in Canada.
-The patient presented with TSS symptoms after using a menstrual cup for 8 days.
-To date, this is the only documented case of TSS.
+Some menstrual cup brands claim there is “no risk of toxic shock when using a menstrual cup”, however, it is important to note that there has been a number of reported cases of contracting TSS whilst using a menstrual cup.

 In a more recent study titled Impact of currently marketed tampons and menstrual cups on Staphylococcus aureus growth and TSST-1 production in vitro, 4 menstrual cups and 11 tampons were tested in a laboratory environment, to simulate a vagina. the test results found that Staphylococcus aureus actually grew in higher numbers on menstrual cups than on tampons.
 There have been some questions as to the validity of the study as disputed by The Green Vaginas article Toxic Shock Syndrome and Reusable Menstrual Cups – What You Need to Know.